openhoat/hid-handler/README.md

 - generic   : used for base class or unknown devices
 - keyboard  : generates key pressed events
+- numpad    : generates key pressed events
 - mouse     : generates clicks, wheel clicks and move events
 - touchpad  : generates clicks and move events

 The 'type' property of a supported device should match an available event handler class name to lower case and without the word 'Event'. (example : 'KeyboardEvent' class matches type 'keyboard')

-Available default values for 'type' are : keyboard, mouse, touchpad, generic (defaults).
+Available default values for 'type' are : keyboard, numpad, mouse, touchpad, generic (defaults).

 Event handler classes are extendable with [registerEventHandler](#registereventhandlereventhandlerclass).